 Rich with symbolic meaning, lily of the valley flowers crop up in art, literature, religious traditions, and springtime celebrations.
-With their delicate blossoms, lilies of the valley are a perfect choice for celebrating weddings and May birthdays and for saying goodbye to loved ones.
-Here we’ll take you through everything you need to know about Lily of the Valley flower meaning, their history and origins, uses and benefits, and cultural significance around the world today.
+With their delicate blossoms, lilies of the valley are perfect for celebrating weddings and May birthdays and for saying goodbye to loved ones.
+Interestingly, it was also the late Queen Elizabeth II’s favorite flower.
+In this guide, I’ll take you through everything you need to know about the Lily of the Valley flower meaning, its history and origins, its uses and benefits, and its cultural significance around the world today.

-- Lily of the Valley Flower Meaning – The Essentials
+- Lily of the Valley Flower Meaning – Key Takeaways

 - The Cultural Significance of Lily of the Valley Flowers

 - Modern Meaning and Symbolism of Lily of the Valley Flower Colors

 - Lily of the Valley in Myths and Folklore